HerrMotz/bachelor-thesis/publication/main.typ

 #todo[
   My work also has the advantage, that all conventions are regulated in a configuration file specifically for data sources.
 A user (in the future) can add new conventions at a central place and will know, which effects changes have.

+  an geeigneter Stelle einfügen:
+  #remark[
+  For this work, the Wikibase namespaces `wd` for directly addressing items and `wdt` for addressing properties are generally adequate.
+However, the program allows users the flexibility to define custom prefixes that deviate from these conventions, a capability reflected in this definition.
+]
 ]

 The goal of this work is to create two mostly separate programs: